Skagen, Denmark – Best Things to Do

 Speaking about art: A visit to Ancher’s House is also highly recommended.

-Arguably, the two most famous painters based in Skagen were Anna and Michael Ancher.
-They bought the house in 1884 and lived here until their deaths in 1927 and 1935.
-It remained in the hands of the family up until 1964.
-We can only wonder how much great art was created in this house – and that makes it and interesting place to visit.
+Arguably, the two most famous painters of the bunch in Skagen were Anna & Michael Ancher.
+They bought this specific house in 1884 and lived there until they died in 1927 and 1935, respectively.
+The house remained in the hands of the Ancher family up until 1964.
+We can only wonder how much great art was created in this house, and how many ideas were discussed there – and that makes it and interesting place to visit.

-These days, it is used for exhibitions, so it is in fact a small museum.
-While not as large as the Museum of Skagen, it is very charming and if you really want to explore the history of the local art, you should absolutely visit Ancher’s House.
+These days, it is used for exhibitions – so it is practically a small museum.
+While not as large as the Museum of Skagen, it is very charming and if you truly want to explore the history and the local art, you should absolutely visit Ancher’s House.

-Opening hours and entry price match that of the Skagen Museum since they are run by the same organization.
+Opening hours and entry prices are equal to that of the regular Skagen Museum since they are run by the same organization.

 Vippefyret